When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Multi-Task Parameter Sharing

 \subsubsection{Sparse Multi-Task Representations}

 The core of the early work in MTL has focused on obtaining a sparse multi-task parameter matrix generally obtained by linear models such as support vector machines (SVM) or ridge regression.
+Concretely, a parameter matrix is said to be sparse if a large proportion of its values are close to 0.
 The sparsity objective is based on the assumption that only a low-dimensional sub-representation of parameters should be shared across all the tasks.
-For example, \textit{Multi-Task Feature Learning} (MTFL) \cite{MT-feature-learning} defines the objective as a regularisation optimisation using the \textit{$L_{1}$-normalisation}.
-Considering a linear feature matrix $\mathbf{U} \in \mathbb{R}^{d x d}$ where $d$ is the parameter dimension, MTFL \cite{MT-feature-learning} aims at learning a transformation matrix $\mathbf{A} \in \mathbb{R}^{d x T}$ where $T$ is the number of tasks, such that $\mathbf{W}$ = $\mathbf{UA}$, with $\mathbf{W} \in \mathbb{R}^{d x T}$.
-Formally, such optimisation can be defined as:
+For example, \textit{Multi-Task Feature Learning} (MTFL) \cite{MT-feature-learning} defines the objective as an optimisation using the L1 regularisation.
+Considering a linear feature matrix $U \in \mathbb{R}^{d \times d}$ where $d$ is the parameter dimension, MTFL \cite{MT-feature-learning} aims at learning a transformation matrix $A \in \mathbb{R}^{d \times T}$ where $T$ is the number of tasks, such that $W$ = $UA$, with $W \in \mathbb{R}^{d \times T}$.
+Formally, such objective can be defined as the minimisation of the following function:

 where the first term is the empirical error for the $i^{th}$ data-label pair $(x_{ti}, y_{ti})$ for a task $t$.
-In the second term, the transformation matrix $\textbf{A}$ is constrained by the $L_{1}$\textit{-norm}.
-The sparsity is controlled by the non-negative parameter $\gamma$.
-Intuitively, the sparsity imposed on the transformation matrix $\mathbf{A}$ will lead to most rows in $\mathbf{A}$ being equal to 0.
-After the transformation $\textbf{W = UA}$, these rows will represent task-specific parameters whilst others represent the shared low-dimensional subspace $\textbf{W}$ across tasks.
-Finally, MTFL \cite{MT-feature-learning} introduces a convex formulation of this optimisation and jointly learns both the partition and the parameters.
-Alternatively, the authors suggest that non-linear features can be obtained through the use of kernels \cite{learning-multiple-tasks-with-kernel-methods}.
+In the second term, the transformation matrix $A$ is constrained by the the regularisation term, which is itself controlled by the non-negative parameter $\gamma$.
+As a result, the sparsity imposed on the transformation matrix $A$ will lead to most rows in $A$ being equal to 0.
+After the transformation $W = UA$, these rows will represent task-specific parameters whilst others represent the shared low-dimensional subspace $W$ across tasks.
+However, such objective only partition features.
+MTFL \cite{MT-feature-learning} aims to jointly learn the parameters and their partition.
+The resulting strategy is therefore to minimise the function $f$ over the parameter $U$.
+However, although such strategy results in a bi-convex on $A$ and $U$ individually, the minimisation optimisation objective is not, rendering the optimisation challenging.
+Therefore, MTFL \cite{MT-feature-learning} introduces a convex formulation to their problem.
+To a further extent, the authors suggest non-linear features can be obtained through the use of kernel learning \cite{learning-multiple-tasks-with-kernel-methods} therefore allowing the model to learn non-linear relationship between parameters.